 Yoga Design Lab made this mat as the ultimate yogic buddy.
 They had to reduce slippage to limit wounds and eliminate the use of a towel in the classroom.
 It is additionally machine washable.

 This is an open-cell mat made from environmentally friendly, biodegradable, 100% ordinary elastic trees and water-based inks.
-It has a microfiber top and flexible tree base.
+It has a microfiber top and a flexible tree base.